-6. After the BIOS recovery process is completed, press any key to reboot the system.
+5. After the BIOS recovery process is complete, press any key to reboot the system.

-- 7. Using a different system, extract the BIOS package into a USB flash drive. - 8.
-Press continuously during system boot to enter the BIOS setup utility.
-From the top of the tool bar, click on Boot and press <Enter> to enter the submenu.
+- 6. Using a different system, extract the BIOS package into a USB flash drive. - 7.
+Press continuously during system boot to enter the BIOS Setup utility.
+From the top of the tool bar, select Boot to enter the submenu.
 From the submenu list, select Boot Option #1 as shown below.
-Then, boot Option #1 to [UEFI AP:UEFI: Built-in EFI Shell].
-Press <F4> to save the settings and exit the BIOS setup utility.
+Then, set Boot Option #1 to [UEFI AP:UEFI: Built-in EFI Shell].
+Press <F4> to save the settings and exit the BIOS Setup utility.